-Bardet-Biedl syndrome (BBS) has an autosomal recessive pattern of inheritance.
-This means that to be affected, a person must have a mutation in both copies of the responsible gene in each cell.
-Affected people inherit one mutated copy of the gene from each parent, who is referred to as a carrier.
+BBS has an autosomal recessive pattern of inheritance.
+This means that to have the syndrome, a person must have a mutation in both copies of the responsible gene in each cell.
+People with BBS inherit one mutated copy of the gene from each parent, who is referred to as a carrier.
 Carriers of an autosomal recessive condition typically do not have any signs or symptoms (they are unaffected).
 When 2 carriers of an autosomal recessive condition have children, each child has a:

 25% chance to be affected